Migraine: Best Foods, Diet & Natural Ways to Get Migraine Relief

 - Coconut water

-Best Drinks for Migraine
+Best Drinks for Migraine Relief

-- Ginger tea
+✔ Ginger tea

-🚫 Avoid excess coffee & energy drinks
+🚫 Avoid excess coffee, energy drinks, and sugary beverages

 Foods to Avoid in Migraine